Davide Rebellin: 2000s

 Rebellin began the 2007 season leading Paris–Nice until Alberto Contador moved him to second in the final stage to Nice.
 He later finished second in Amstel Gold Race and won the Flèche Wallonne, which made him the oldest ever winner of an UCI ProTour race.
 He finished second in the UCI ProTour behind Cadel Evans.

 Rebellin triumphed early in 2008 with an overall victory in the Paris–Nice.
 He won the stage race by three seconds, ahead of Rinaldo Nocentini.
 He went on to win the Tour du Haut Var and show strongly in the Ardennes classics with a second place in the Liège–Bastogne–Liège.

-Rebellin finished second in the Men's road race at the 2008 Summer Olympics in Beijing having been part of a six-man breakaway group, but his silver medal was revoked in light of his doping sentence by the International Olympic Committee.
+Rebellin finished second in the men's road race at the 2008 Summer Olympics in Beijing having been part of a six-man breakaway group, but his silver medal was revoked in light of his doping sentence by the International Olympic Committee (IOC).

+2010s

 On 16 August 2011, Rebellin took his first victory after returning from his doping suspension, winning Tre Valli Varesine four seconds ahead of Domenico Pozzovivo.

 On 28 April 2015, at 43 years old, Rebellin won the queen stage of the Tour of Turkey, a mountaintop finish concluding in Elmali.
 He beat riders twenty years younger than him to accomplish this feat.
-With that performance, he grabbed the leader's jersey, but lost it to Kristijan Durasek on Stage 6.
+With that performance, he grabbed the leader's jersey, but lost it to Kristijan Đurasek on Stage 6.
 He had to abandon on the last stage since he crashed after hitting a dog.